-Although I don't yet have the figures to prove it, I suspect the 1901
+Although I don't yet have the measurements to prove it, I suspect the 1901

 Seattle Carnegie library was one of the nation's largest.
 The grant, which included the

-Unfortunately, the building was one of the least attractive/imaginative.
+Unfortunately, the main building was one of the least attractive/imaginative.

 (L) E.P.
 Charlton card, mailed in 1908.